 - Removing the shoe often relieved the pain

-The exact cause is not yet fully understood.
+The exact cause is not fully understood, but theories propose entrapment of the nerve from adjacent anatomical structures such as the bursae and ligaments.
+Faulty foot mechanics is thought to play a role and increasing compression of the entrapped nerve.
 A neuroma most often affects women over 50 years of age and aggravated by tight or high-heeled shoes.
-Faulty foot mechanics is thought to play a role.

-The condition seems to occur in response to irritation, pressure or injury to one of the nerves that lead to your toes.
-The neuroma is part of your body’s response to the irritation or injury.
+The condition seems to occur in response to continued long term irritation, pressure or injury to one of the nerves that lead to your toes.
+The excessive thickening of the nerve (neuroma) is your body’s response to this irritation or injury.
 In some cases, Morton’s neuroma may result from abnormal movement of your foot, caused by bunions, hammertoes, flatfeet or excessive flexibility.

-Pads, rest, ice, anti-inflammatory medication can help improve comfort.
+Metatarsal dome pads, rest, ice, anti-inflammatory medication can help improve comfort.
 Wide shoes with foot orthoses and cortisone injections may resolve the pain in some people.
-If the neuroma is small in size a course of 5-6 injections of local anesthetic around the neuroma can be helpful.
+If the neuroma is small in size a course of injections of local anaesthetic and/or cortisone around the neuroma can be helpful.
+This idea is to release the nerve from within the scar tissue and/or ‘shrink’ the thickening.
 No long-term studies are available.
 However, surgery is recommended if treatment is ineffective and problems interfere with quality of life.

-The operation involves removing the enlarged nerve by a cut made on the top of the foot.
+At Footmed the operation of choice involves removing the enlarged nerve by a cut made on the top of the foot.
 The deep transverse metatarsal ligament suspected of causing some of the constriction above the nerve is released.
 The thickened nerve is then isolated from the surrounding tissue and cut where the nerve trunk appears normal again.
 An inflamed intermetatarsal bursa is often present and this is also removed.
 The specimen is sent for a pathology examination.

-This operation (neurectomy) by a dorsal approach has shown good to excellent patient satisfaction rates (78-84%) in two good studies..
-The Coughlin and Pinsonneault study is a long term follow up after 11 years.
+This operation (neurectomy) by a dorsal approach has shown good to excellent patient satisfaction in several uncontrolled trials.
+These trials indicate good to excellent results ranging from 80% to 96% patients being satisfied with their surgery.
+The Coughlin and Pinsonneault study is the longest term follow up after 11 years.

 - Infection (smoking increases by 16X)